MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-troubleshoot-vscode-webclient.md

 In the [!INCLUDE [prod_short](includes/prod_short.md)] web client, do the following:

 1. Go to the **Help and Support** page, and then choose the **Attach debugger to this session** link under the **Troubleshooting** section.
-1. Next, to open a Visual Studio Code instance, you must accept to open **Allow an extension to open this URI?**.
+1. Next, to open a Visual Studio Code instance, you must choose the **Open** button in the **Allow an extension to open this URI?** dialog.
 If you already have Visual Studio Code running that instance will open.
-1. Now, follow the steps 5-8 described in the previous section [Open a page from the Page Inspector](devenv-troubleshoot-vscode-webclient.md#open-a-page-from-the-page-inspector).
+1. Then, you must specify, if you want to create a new project, or use an existing project.
+You will only be asked the first time, and from then on, the Visual Studio Code window that was last active will be used.
+1. If you want to debug, then set breakpoints and go back to the web client to run the task.
+When the breakpoint is hit, you can inspect the code in Visual Studio Code.

 ## Good to know